opensearch-project/documentation-website/_dashboards/quickstart.md

 {::nomarkdown}<img src="{{site.url}}{{site.baseurl}}/images/icons/alert-icon.png" class="inline-icon" alt="alert icon"/>{:/} **Note**<br>Before you get started, make sure you've installed OpenSearch and OpenSearch Dashboards.
 For information about installation and configuration, see [Install and configure OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/) and [Install and configure OpenSearch Dashboards]({{site.url}}{{site.baseurl}}/install-and-configure/install-dashboards/index/).
 {: .note}

-## Adding sample data

-The following sections include tutorials on OpenSearch basics.
-Use your own environment or the [OpenSearch Playground](https://playground.opensearch.org/app/home#/), which runs on the latest version of OpenSearch.
+The following sections include tutorials on using OpenSearch Dashboards applications and tools.
+You can use your own environment or the [OpenSearch Playground](https://playground.opensearch.org/app/home#/), which runs on the latest version of OpenSearch.

 ## Adding sample data